(PDF upload compatible)

 Self-reporting by patients/consumers

 CARM accepts reports from consumers, patients or carers, but where possible an attempt is made to involve the patient’s practitioner who often may be unaware of the reaction.
 In recent years increasing numbers of consumers and patients have reported adverse events to CARM.
-Reports can be made to CARM through the ADR Reporting Card using the electronic form at https://nzphvc.otago.ac.nz/report/, by telephone on 03 479 7247, or by downloading the ADR Reporting Card form from https://nzphvc.otago.ac.nz/reporting-forms
+Reports can be made to CARM through the electronic form at https://pophealth.my.site.com/carmreportnz/s/

 All reports are reviewed in the same way and included into the CARM database

-Any suspected ADRs to any medicine, vaccine or complementary medicine should be reported.
+Any serious suspected ADRs to any medicine, vaccine or complementary medicine should be reported.
 This should include those that are self-medicated as well as those prescribed.
-We also encourage reports to Psychoactive Substances
+CARM, the New Zealand Pharmacovigilance Centre (NZPhvC) and Medsafe wishes to emphasise that ADR reporting in New Zealand continues to be a no-faults process.

 In summary, please report: